elaynelemos/lpic1-glossary/commands.md

 # Glossary of Commands for LPIC-1
 **Note:** the list of commands is based on the topic order in its first appearance at the [learning material](https://learning.lpi.org/en/learning-materials/learning-materials/).
 Although inside each topic the commands were ordered alphabetically.
+The sources of each description are their respective [man pages](https://www.kernel.org/doc/man-pages/) and usage/help shorts from command.

 ## Contents